 This position is one of the professional employees in the Office of Research’s Division of Research Program Development.
 The division publishes the biweekly online FYI Newsletter, a resource for faculty seeking funding, coordinates the annual Research Opportunity Seed Fund program, coordinates the selection of UF’s nominees to limited application programs, assists in planning and coordinating large interdisciplinary research initiatives, and assists in preparing grants involving multiple schools, colleges, divisions, or institutions to support new research programs.

-Facilitate team science process for proposal teams to prepare successful, large-scale, multidisciplinary proposals:
+Facilitate team science process for proposal teams to prepare competitive, large-scale, multidisciplinary proposals:

 - Facilitate team-trips to DC when necessary for preparation of large collaborative proposals.
-Work with Sarah Mathias to plan thematically-based trips based on FL delegations’ requirements
+Work with UF Federal Relations to plan thematically-based trips based on FL delegations’ requirements

-- Write and edit research proposal documents – such as biosketches, current and pending support, resource documents, letters of support, data tables.
+- Write and/or edit research proposal documents – such as biosketches, current and pending support, resource documents, letters of support, data tables

 - Proofreading, non-technical editing